Ada-C13/slack-cli-reflection/individual-reflection.md

 Based on the project requirements, when Grace enters "list channels,"
 1. What is the request being made in the program?
-    - Answer:
+    - Answer: the request being made is a GET request to the Slack API
 1. Who is the client?
-    - Answer:
+    - Answer: the computer that runs slack.rb
 1. Who is the server?
-    - Answer:
+    - Answer: Slack API

 ## Part 2: Optional Refactoring